cbuescher/elasticsearch/README.md

 The following steps are necessary to add a new track:

+1. Add your track and the challenges to run in `resources/track.json`
+2. Create nightly and release charts and the corresponding dashboards on the Kibana instance https://ece78408d8df7290d4ad6e3ffac5af6a.us-east-1.aws.found.io (it's mapped to be publicly reachable).
+You can generate release charts with `python3 generate_release_charts.py YOUR_TRACK_NAME`.
+At the moment there is no such generator for nightly charts though.
-1. Copy a directory in `external/pages` and adjust the names accordingly.
+3. Copy a directory in `external/pages`, adjust the names accordingly and reference the UUID of the dashboards that you've created in step 2.
-2. Adjust the menu structure in all other files (if this happens more often, we should think about using a template engine for that...)
+4. Adjust the menu structure in all other files (if this happens more often, we should think about using a template engine for that...)
-3. Add your track and the challenges to run in the `tracks` hash in `night_rally.py`

 If you're finished, please submit a PR.
 After the PR is merged, the new track will show up after the next benchmark.